RawabyRahal/SummarAIze/README.md

  4.  **Copy to Clipboard:** Use the copy function to easily share or store the summarized content.
 <br>

 #### Thank you for exploring SummarAIze!
-Try it out today and discover how effortless summarizing articles can be! 📚🔍
+Try it out today and discover how effortless summarizing articles can be!📚🔍